gbv/beaconspec/beacon.md

 respectively.
 The annotation is an optional whitespace-normalized Unicode string that can be used to further describe the link or parts of it.
 A missing annotation is equal to the empty string.
-Annotations MUST match the grammar rule `BEACONVALUE`.
+Annotations MUST match the grammar rule `TOKEN`.
 The meaning of a link can be indicated by the **relation type** ([](#relation-types)) meta field.

 ## Link construction